-There were approximately 70 reported cases of sea turtles with suspected boat strike injuries in the Florida Gulf Coast area in 2016, according to data from the Sea Turtle Stranding and Salvage Network.
+There were approximately 88 reported cases of sea turtles with suspected boat strike injuries in the Florida Gulf Coast area alone in 2017, according to data from the Sea Turtle Stranding and Salvage Network.

 Ula, Titus, Rob and Cocoa, four of the resident sea turtles receiving care here at Clearwater Marine Aquarium had boat strike injuries when they were rescued.
-Apple Jacks is another recent sea turtle hospital patient being rehabilitated with a large wound on the carapace, most likely from a boat strike.
+Olivia is another recent sea turtle hospital patient that arrived with severe injuries to her carapace and rear flipper, most likely from a watercraft collision.